 But their goal is to do that.

-I mean, there is a chilling, I mean chilling effect that nobody talks about as it relates to being a conservative in media.
+I mean, there is a chilling, I mean, chilling effect that nobody talks about as it relates to being a conservative in media.

 I just don't see it.

-I don't see, you know, for example, there are people that I know, some strange people in New Mexico, it just so happens, in their underwear.
+I don't see, you know, for example, there are people that I know, some strange people in New Mexico, it just so happens, in their underwear, and their entire job is to monitor four hours of Hannity every day.

-Now, what a horrible existence.
+Now, what a horrible existence that must be for that individual.

 Could you imagine?